When Your Friends Tease You A Lot

 By this point I can probably skip the little victim blaming disclaimer....
-As mean-spirited and not excusable it can be sometimes, teasing can be a form of social feedback.
-If it doesn't bother you to do so, tweaking the parts of yourself that seem to invite teasing from others may make it go away.
+As mean-spirited and inexcusable it can be sometimes, teasing can be a form of social feedback.
+If it doesn't bother you to do so, tweaking the parts of yourself that seem to provoke teasing from others may make it go away.

 Emphasis is on the "if it doesn't bother you" part.
 For example, if someone has unique fashion sense, eats healthy, likes reading, and has more traditional values, and their friends tease them about all these things, they'd be right to not want to change.
 The ribbing isn't good feedback in this case.
 Depending on how bad the teasing is, they could just laugh and roll with it, tell their friends to cut it out, or stop hanging out with them.

-A different example would be someone who has a habit of bragging, making odd comments, and embarrassing themselves when they've been drinking.
+A different example would be someone who has a habit of bragging, making tone deaf comments, and embarrassing themselves when they've been drinking.
 If their friends tease them about these things, they may want to take what they have to say more to heart.
 Someone like this may be one of those people I talked about earlier who 'sets themselves up' all the time.

 Everyone has to decide for themselves if something they're teased about is an issue they want to work on.
-If you do work on the parts of yourself that seem to invite teasing, your friend's reaction can be useful for clarifying where you stand with them.
+If you do work on the parts of yourself that seem to invite teasing, your friends' response can be useful for clarifying where you stand with them.
 Do they treat you well now?
 Or do they now seem indifferent to hanging around you?
 Do they seem annoyed that there's not as much for them to bug you about anymore?
 If you adjust your behavior, but find yourself feeling a bit nervous and on edge about whether you'll slip up and get made fun of again, that's a bad sign too.
 I'd say it means your friends teasing you bothered you more than you originally realized.